openbiosd/PrecisionFda-Test-App/README.md

 For more information on ExAC read here:http://exac.broadinstitute.org/about Please read the McArthur blog for even more information: https://macarthurlab.org/blog/

+usage: exac_paerser.py Chr, ENST, OUT_FILE.vcf

-exac_parser.py is currently configured to mine missense variants for specific gene transcripts and proteins for: gene ID, transcript ID, variant position (amino acid), reference (REF) amino acid, variant amino acid (ALT), allele frequncy (AF) and Allele Count (AC) but this can be extended to much more, such as population metrics, splicing variants, SNPs etc etc etc.
+exac_parser.py is currently configured to return missense variants using specified gene transcripts for: gene ID, transcript ID, variant position (amino acid), reference (REF) amino acid, variant amino acid (ALT), allele frequncy (AF) and Allele Count (AC) but this can be extended to much more, such as population metrics, splicing variants, SNPs etc etc etc.